-The Invited by Studio McGuire reimagines the classic story of Dracula with a pop-up book augmented by AR technology serving as a conduit for Dracula’s reincarnation.
+The Invited by Studio McGuire reimagines the classic story of Dracula with a pop-up book augmented by AR technology serving as a conduit for Dracula’s reincarnation into the world.
 Set in a dark, secret location, a book and a tablet together summon one audience at a time through an unsettling 20-minute experience in which each page turn reveals a new exquisite kirigami world and a new set of broody holograms.
 The Invited is a 2020 phase one prototype funded by CreativeXR.
-Best categorised as a Short Fiction in terms of immersive formats, The Invited is to take place in locations such as shipping containers.
-The audience role is an active observant, operating as yourself throughout the experience.

 Aim: To broaden the audience for AR-based event experiences by taking a magic-orientated approach to promotion, specifically based on miniaturisation and paper-craft that foregrounds layers of revelation.